 When you talk about the idea for enough time, and when you teach it intentionally and consistently, you will allow all questions answered and get everybody on the same page.

 Realize that this is a slow process, but a generative one.
-In this time, you will learn to give concrete feedback, backed with your best intentions.
+In this time, you will learn to give concrete feedback, backed by your best intentions.
 This learning stage might present mixed emotions, and these experiences are always best supported when leaders are bringing positive praise and fostering two-way communication.

 We showcase and teach about the MOD Movement through both internal and external communications channels and through social media.